bsaldivaremc2/sarscov2_rm_prediction/README.md

 # SARS-CoV-2 Prediction of recurrent mutations
-This repository contains supplementary material to the publication XXXXX.
+This repository contains supplementary material to the publication <i>Prediction of recurrent mutations in SARS-CoV-2 using artificial neural networks</i>.
 Contents:
 <li> Models for prediction of recurrent mutations and positions